SnappyCommerce/PublicDocs/botbuilder/Context.md

 }
 ```

-"example1" and "example2" would need to be specified in the "texts" tab with its own translation (translation that has to be a request for the user to give that information)
+"example1" and "example2" would need to be specified in the "texts" tab with its own translation (translation that has to be a request for the user to give that information).